Why Your Dog Follows You to the Bathroom and Other Weird Pet Quirks- Explained!

 Why Does My Cat Hate Water?

 This is one of the most well-known cat behaviors, yet is still one that baffles humans to this day.
-In television shows, cats are often shown to be hydrophobic and unable to even go near a bit of water, but why are they so terrified of the vital liquid.
+In television shows, cats are often shown to be highly hydrophobic and unable to even go near a bit of water, and while it is often dramatized for entertainment purposes it is true that cats generally despise water- specifically larger bodies.

-One theory says that because the domestic cat is a descendant of the Arabian wild cat, a feline who lived in a place with where little land water, their fear comes from not knowing what it is nor had to know how to swim in it.
-Another theory suggests it's because cats become waterlogged when submerged in water, which triggers panic due to the threat of drowning, even with their human there to protect them.
+One theory says that because the domestic cat is a descendant of the Arabian wild cat - a feline who lived in a place with where little land water - their fear comes from not knowing what it is.
+And this ancestor, unlike tigers, had no reason to swim, so our domesticated cats have no instinct or inclination to do so.

 Why Does My Dog Lick Me in the Mouth?

-Everyone has felt the unpleasant sensation of their dog licking their mouth, sometimes even getting the dog's tongue in their mouth if they aren't prepared.
+Many people have felt had a dog lick them in the mouth, sometimes even getting the dog's tongue in their mouth if they aren't prepared.
 Why dogs do this is to their humans actually comes from their pack instincts.

 In a dog pack, dogs will often show their submission to another member by licking them in the mouth.
 So really, they are just telling us they know we are the leader of the pack.